-When both of these are powerful, productive devices and when they place nicely with each it helps save me time, hassle and effort.
+Both of these are powerful, productive devices, and when they play nicely with each it helps save me time, hassle and effort.

-Another example for you: if my bluetooth mouse runs out of battery while I’m working (useless trivia alert: it does, too often!)
+Another example for you: if my bluetooth mouse runs out of battery while I’m working (which, useless trivia alert, it does — too often!)
 I can use my phone’s touchscreen as a touchpad on Ubuntu and keep on working.

 Pretty neat, huh?

-It’s these kind of features that make the GSConnect extension super handy to have around.
+It’s these kind of features that make GSConnect super handy to have around.
 Think of it as a veritable swiss army knife of integration and interoperability.

 GSConnect vs KDE Connect

-Some of you reading this post might be thinking: “Some of these features sounds familiar…” — and if they do, it’s because they are.
+Now, some of you reading this post might be thinking: “These features sounds familiar…” — and if they do, it’s because they are.

 GSConnect does not require any KDE or Qt dependencies.
 It’s totally standalone.

 Both KDE Connect and GSConnect work in similar ways.
-Both tools act as a bridge between devices.
-They let Android devices communicate securely with a Linux PC (and vice versa) enabling them to exchange data, surface system features, leverage controls, and more.
+Both act as a bridge between devices.
+They let Android devices communicate securely with a Linux PC (and vice versa), enabling them to exchange data, surface system features, leverage controls, and more.

 KDE Connect’s desktop app is written in Qt.
 Qt is wonderfully cross-platform, allowing KDE Connect to run on most Linux desktops and distros (not solely KDE Plasma) — there’s even an unsupported build for Windows 10!

-The downside for those on a GNOME-based system is that Qt apps tend to require a fair number of Qt dependencies to be installed to function, often look out of place, and don’t integrate as neatly with non-Qt desktops as native solutions do.
+The downside for those on a GNOME-based system is that Qt apps tend to require a fair number of Qt dependencies to function; they often look out of place; and they don’t integrate as neatly with non-Qt desktops as native solutions do.

 As it’s a GNOME Shell extension it (naturally) requires the GNOME desktop to work.
 Some of the add-on’s features and plugins also rely on specific GTK apps and signals (like a compatible file manager, MPRIS player support, and more).

-So if you have longed to try KDE Connect out, but were put off by the Qt dependencies, this extension is worth checking out.
+If you have longed to try KDE Connect out, but were put off by the Qt dependencies, then this is for you.